-All research students should have at least six supervisory meetings with their DoS each year if full time, and at least three if part time.
-These are the minimum requirements, and many students will meet their supervisors more often.
-Each student should have at least one full supervisory team meeting each year.
+All doctoral researchers should have at least six supervisory meetings with their Director of Studies each year if full-time, and at least three if part-time.
+These are the minimum requirements as determined in the Research Degree Academic Regulations, and many doctoral researchers will meet their supervisors more often.
+Each doctoral researcher should have at least one full supervisory team meeting each year.

+All supervisory meetings should be logged via the Virtual Research Environment (VRE).
 Keeping good records of these meetings on the VRE is vital for many reasons.
-It is helpful for supervisors and students to have a written record of their meetings, and it is useful for the supervisory team, the school coordinators, and the Graduate School to be able to assess and oversee progress via the supervision logs.
-Logs can be started by a supervisory team member or by the student.
-If a log is created by a student, then it will need to be confirmed and signed off by the supervisor, and vice versa.
+It is helpful for supervisors and Doctoral researchers to have a written record of their meetings, and it is useful for the supervisory team, the school coordinators, and the Graduate School to be able to assess and oversee progress via the supervision logs.
+For overseas students, supervisory logs are also an important contact point for visa monitoring for UKVI reporting.
+Logs can be started by a supervisory team member or by the doctoral researcher.
+If a log is created by a doctoral researcher, then it will need to be confirmed and signed off by the supervisor, and vice versa.